Estimated reading time: 6 minutes

 There is a tender balance between creating a welcoming experience and an awkward one.

-But, with socially skilled people and a little training, it can be done.
+But, with socially skilled people and a little training.

 4. Care for Church Members